CompuCell3D/CompuCell3DDevelopersManual/docs/attaching_attributes_to_cells.rst

     CustomCellAttributeSteppableData * customCellAttrData = customCellAttributeSteppableDataAccessor.get(cell->extraAttribPtr)

 However, note that ``customCellAttributeSteppableDataAccessor`` is declared in the "private" section of ``CustomCellAttributeSteppable``.
-Therefore,  it is not "visible" from outsides of C++ ``CustomCellAttributeSteppable`` class.
+Therefore,  it is not "visible" from outside the C++ ``CustomCellAttributeSteppable`` class.
 At this point we have three potential solutions:

 1. Make the accessor public - not ideal , this is a low-level object that should remain hidden

-2. Make a a public function that returns a pointer to accessor - again, not ideal because then in Python or in other C++ module we would need to perform a fairly complex fetching of the ``CustomCellAttributeSteppableData``
+2. Make a public function that returns a pointer to accessor - again, not ideal because then in Python or in other C++ module we would need to perform a fairly complex fetching of the ``CustomCellAttributeSteppableData``

-3. Declare a a public function that takes a pointer to a cell object and returns attached ``CustomCellAttributeSteppableData`` object.
+3. Declare a public function that takes a pointer to a cell object and returns attached ``CustomCellAttributeSteppableData`` object.
 This solution seems like the cleanest of all three options

 Let's modify a code and add the function that returns pointer to ``CustomCellAttributeSteppableData`` object.
 We first